 “You gays.
 I never get the attention I deserve.”
 Laurel says.
 “I’m gorgeous by the way, thanks for noticing.
-I haven’t seen him yet.
 You want something to drink?”

 “I get it.
-Richard was sort of hinting that tonight was going to be a big deal for you two,” Laurel says, rubbing Clark on the back.
+Richard was sort of hinting that tonight was going to be a big deal for you two,” Laurel says, raising her eyebrows and rubbing Clark on the back.
 “There he is!
 Good luck.”
 Laurel slips away into the crowd.

 Richard enters the room to booming applause.
-He smiles and bashfully waves for the crowd to quiet.
-Clark knows that he’s faking; the glint in Richard’s eye reveals his lust for attention.
-Richard mills about the room, shaking hands, and smiling with various guests, scanning the crowd the whole time.
+He smiles and bashfully waves for the crowd to stop.
+Clark knows that he’s faking; the upturn in the corners of Richard’s eyes reveal his lust for attention.
+Richard mills about the room shaking hands and smiling with various guests, scanning the crowd the whole time.
 Clark and Richard’s eyes meet from across the room.
 Richard’s smile broadens, continuing his gaze toward Clark while ending the conversation.
 He breaks from the crowd and walks toward Clark.

-“You clean up nicely,” Richard says when he reaches Clark.
+“You clean up nicely,” Richard says when he reaches him.
 “I’ve never seen you in a suit.”
 He gently grabs Clark’s lapel and his emerald cufflinks flicker in the light.
 “Thanks for coming tonight, handsome.”

 “They’re just like my parent’s friends.
 This is practically my native habitat.”

 A woman wearing a pink pantsuit sticks her arm between Clark and Richard, grabbing Richard’s arm and turning him.
-“Richard, this is Mr. Montegna.
-You remember Mr. Montegna, don’t you?
+“Richard, this is Mr. Mantegna.
+You remember Mr. Mantegna, don’t you?
 He’s our host this evening.”